 This is true of many types of business; not just manufacturers of products.

-There are a number of articles in 12Faces covering various aspects of this important topic.
-We gather them together here for your convenience when learning how this important optimising technique can improve your business.
+The articles covering various aspects of this important topic are gathered together.
+Learn how this important optimising technique can improve your business.

 Main TOC Principals

-Listed here are more detailed and specialist applications of TOC for you to choose from.
+Listed here are examples of the more detailed and specialist applications of TOC for you to work through in the Skills Module.